kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 * "Customer buys item" is broken as before (integration test)
 * "Special discount test" is also broken (unit test)

-It is now very easy to see the pattern.
+It is now very easy to see the where to start looking for the problem.
 You can go directly to the source code of the *Discount* functionality, locate the bug and fix it and in 99% of the cases the integration test will be fixed as well.

 Having unit tests break *before* or *with* integration tests is a much more painless process when you need to locate a bug.